Particle dynamics and geometric optics in Chern-Simons black holes

 The assumption of slow rotation was relaxed in Ref. \cite{15} where CS scalar field induced by a (rapidly) rotating black hole (Kerr metric) in the dynamical theory was considered.

 In this work, we investigate black holes under slow rotation approximation in dynamical CS theory and study their different properties.
-Our focus is to see how the coupling constant of CS theory effects different physical phenomena e.g. quasilocal mass, particle motion and energy extraction process.
-We will show that the Hawking mass and efficiency of the Penrose process do not depend on the coupling constant, whereas, it is interesting to note that the centre of mass energy shows a behavior that is dependent on the coupling constant.
+Our focus is to see how the coupling constant of CS theory effects different physical phenomena e.g. quasi local mass, particle motion, energy extraction process and the geometrical optics.
+We will show that the Hawking mass and efficiency of the Penrose process do not depend on the coupling constant, whereas, it is interesting to note that the centre of mass energy and the polarization angle show a behaviour that is dependent on the coupling constant.
 All the computations are done to the second order in the spin parameter and to the order $a\gamma^{2}$ in the coupling constant where $a$ is the spin parameter and $\gamma$ is CS coupling constant.